 Is Chipolo Pop better than Chipolo ONE?

 Yes.
-The Pop is the 2025 successor with a 120 dB speaker (vs 60 dB), dual-network support, and longer 2-year battery.
-The ONE is the older generation -- skip it unless you find it heavily discounted.
+The Pop is the 2025 successor with a ~120 dB speaker (vs 60 dB), dual-network support (Apple Find My or Google Find Hub), and IP55 dust/splash resistance.
+The ONE is the older generation — skip it unless you find it heavily discounted.